 How Can Counseling Help Depression?

 Talk therapy and counseling services can help people who suffer from depression and other mental health issues in a number of ways.
-When a client comes to Thriveworks in Montgomery, AL for the first time, their clinician will give them a full evaluation.
+When a client comes to Thriveworks Counseling Montgomery for the first time, their clinician will give them a full evaluation either in-person or through secure virtual counseling.
 If the client has depressive symptoms and is subsequently diagnosed with depression, the provider may create a personalized treatment plan.
 This plan may include any of the following elements:

 - Cognitive behavioral therapy (CBT)